-- If you have disabled products in your store, they will never be listed in the storefront, but you certainly can get them in the back-end search.
+- If you have disabled products in your store, they will not be listed in the storefront, but you certainly can get them in the back-end search.

-Since Ecwid uses the special stand-alone search server, that server needs to index the data of the newly added products to be able to search on that data and provide links to those products in the search results.
+Since Ecwid uses the special stand-alone search server, that server needs to index the data of the newly added products to be able to search on that data and show those products in search results.
 All the changes in the products data from all Ecwid stores are indexed in one queue.
-Hence, there is some delay between the moment when you add new products or make changes to the existing ones and the moment when you can see those changes reflected in the search results.
+Hence, there may be some delay between the moment when you add new products or make changes to the existing ones and the moment when you can see those changes reflected in the search results.

-The process of indexing is fully automated - as soon as you save the changes to your products or complete the import, all those changes are queued for indexing, and as soon as the search server processes the queue up to your fresh changes, it will index the new data and make it available in the search.
+The process of indexing is fully automated – as soon as you save the changes in your store, all those changes are queued for indexing, and as soon as the search server processes the queue, it will index the new data and make it available for searching.

 So, if you just imported many products or made other massive changes to your inventory and expect it to appear in the results of the product search in your store - just wait for a few minutes.
 After some time your changes to the products will be automatically indexed and become available in search.

-If, however, you find that your changes to the products are not reflected in the product search for a long time (hours to days) please let us know on the forum - our engineers will look into the issue.Back to top
+If, however, you find that your changes to the products are not reflected in the product search for a long time (several hours to days) please let us know.